yuyangsun333/preswald/examples/mobiles/README.md

 2. **Setup**
  - Configure your data connections in `preswald.toml`
  - Add sensitive information (passwords, API keys) to `secrets.toml`
- - Run your app with `preswald run hello.py` locally.
+ - Run your app with `preswald run` locally.